Free Things to Do in London

 Below are our picks for family-friendly activities in London.
 Of course, this depends on the ages of your children.

-Many of the items in our other sections are also great for families, for example, Harry Potter sightseeing, the Ceremony of the keys, and too many others to list here, so be sure to browse those sections.
+Many of the items in our other sections are also great for families, for example, Harry Potter sightseeing, the Changing of the Guard, and too many others to list here, so be sure to browse those sections.

 Be sure to also read our master post on things to do with kids in London.